 When you’re injured in an on-the-job accident, your resulting medical bills and missed wages are covered through workers’ compensation, which your employer provides regardless of who was at fault.

 But what if the fault belongs to a third party?
 For example, if a machine malfunctions and injures a worker, shouldn’t the manufacturers be held accountable?
-Or if a delivery truck driver is hit by someone else, shouldn’t the other driver be responsible for the medical bills?
+A truck accident lawyer Memphis, TN residents trust might ask if a delivery truck driver is hit by someone else, shouldn’t the other driver be responsible for the medical bills?

 The answer to all these questions is yes: you can pursue compensation from third parties when you’ve been injured on the job.
 In fact, in many cases third parties don’t have the same limits as workers’ compensation.
 If you’ve been severely injured by poorly constructed equipment, you may be able to recover more money by pursuing the company most responsible.